MAGNIFY

 From left to right: Jonathan, Demi, Yves & Dan

 Developing and disseminating lung MRI methods – University of SheffieldIn MAGNIFY, we are particularly interested in the information we can get from gas MRI.
 This is where patients breathe in a harmless gas called xenon which is specially magnetised, or ‘hyperpolarised’.
-This then shows up brightly on the scans and helps us understand how well the lungs are working.
+This involves processing the gas through a machine called a polariser.
+The gas then shows up brightly on the scans and helps us understand how well the lungs are working.
 However, gas MRI requires resources not available to all CF centres and can be difficult to undertake on young children.
 Yves will further develop scans that use hyperpolarised gas, as well as scans that don’t need gas, and develop a software package to process them.
 Her work will help more healthcare professionals better use and understand MRI.Yves started her PhD in October 2024.Demi

 Developing a toolkit to support communication of lung MRI results – University of NottinghamAlthough lung MRI provides detailed images, it’s also important people can understand the results.
 Dan is developing an online toolkit with different resources about lung MRI.
 This will help healthcare professionals and people with CF (pwCF) and their families talk about the results.
 It will also help them understand what MRI can show and how it is different from their usual tests.
 To do this, Dan is talking to pwCF, carers and healthcare professionals to better understand their thoughts on lung imaging.Dan started his PhD in October 2023.Jonathan